-Tully is a 9-year old Labrador Retriever and our first official HBOT patient.
+Tully is a 9-year old Labrador Retriever and our first official hyperbaric oxygen therapy patient.
 He is also the “best bud” of Dr. Hitt, our AVIM&O Medical Director and the lead on introducing Hyperbaric Oxygen Therapy to our facility in Annapolis.
 Tully was born with bilateral elbow dysplasia, a condition in which both elbows develop abnormally, resulting in pain and lameness.
 He underwent arthroscopic surgery for both elbows via CVSS, our surgery group, when he was just 7 months old.
 While these surgeries improved Tully’s comfort level for the next 7 years, progressive chronic osteoarthritis and hip dysplasia eventually began to set in.

 To reduce the discomfort associated with these conditions, Tully started receiving higher doses of gabapentin, a non-steroidal anti-inflammatory drug, and several supplements to increase mobility in his joints.
 Until just a couple of months ago, Tully seemed to be doing well.
 However, since December, he has required an increase in his medications in order to stay comfortable—even with reduced activity.